inspire-eu-validation/view-service/iso-19128/at68-language-parameter.md

 **Test method**

 * Send a GetCapabilities request with parameter LANGUAGE and value same as [Default Language](#defaultLanguage).

-The parameter shall be accordance with ISO 639-2/B alpha 3.
+    * Check that [Default Language](#defaultLanguage) is accordance with ISO 639-2/B alpha 3.

     * Check that the service accepts the LANGUAGE parameter and the [Response Language](#responseLanguage) is the same as the requested one.

-    * Check that Titles and Abstracts are affected by the LANGUAGE parameter.

 **Reference(s)**: